We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 But still, shot placement being equal, good broadheads are a huge advantage.
 They can mean the difference between a profuse blood trail and a trickle; a broken shoulder or an arrow stopped cold.
 That’s why I spent a couple scorching summer days on the range testing new broadheads, to help you decide what to use ahead of this hunting season.
-I trashed a whole lot of perfectly good blades and arrows in the process, too.
+I trashed a whole lot of perfectly good blades and arrows in the process, as well.

-How We Tested New Broadheads for Crossbow Hunters
+How We Tested the Best Crossbow Broadheads

 Once we received a submission, we weighed each head from a package individually to gauge consistency.
 We did a quick blade sharpness evaluation by first checking the edges with our thumbs, and then stretching 2-inch rubber bands to 3 inches, between a thumb and index finger, screwing the broadhead into an arrow, touching it against the taught rubber band, and seeing how much effort was required to sever it.
 Most blades required a little pressure to pop the rubber band, which is acceptable.
 A couple mostly rolled the band around, and those are too dull.
 A few popped it almost upon contact, and that’s ideal.